WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 ## Check path status

-You can check a file path on one of your source filesystems to view any scheduled work to be performed on it.
+Check the status of a path on your source filesystem to view any scheduled work to be performed on it.

 ### Check path status in the UI